hyperjumptech/monika/docs/src/pages/guides/alerts.md

 - **isEmpty(value)**: Checks if value is an empty object, empty array, empty string, null, or undefined.

-  example: `isEmpty(response.body.data)` checks whether the data propery is empty or not
+  example: `isEmpty(response.body.data)` checks whether the data property is empty or not

 ## Alert Message